Adnan-Umar/Inventory-Hub/README.md

 ## 🐳 Docker Hub CI/CD

-The repository includes a GitHub Actions workflow that builds and pushes both images to Docker Hub on every push to `main` and on manual dispatch.
+The repository includes a GitHub Actions workflow at [.github/workflows/dockerhub-cicd.yml](.github/workflows/dockerhub-cicd.yml) that builds and pushes both images to Docker Hub on every push to `main` and on manual dispatch.

 Create these GitHub repository secrets before enabling the workflow: